Sunlighter/LexerGen/README.md

 This is a lexical analyzer generator that follows the classical algorithms in the Dragon Book. (*Compilers:
 Principles, Techniques, and Tools* by Aho, Sethi, and Ullman, 1986).

+It is now available as a NuGet package, **Sunlighter.LexerGenLib**.

 This project is a library and does not generate code.
 Instead, it generates tables at runtime.
 However, using the **Sunlighter.TypeTraitsLib** library, it is possible to compare, hash, serialize, and deserialize both the tables and the lexer specification used to make them.
 So caching is possible.
 (Further, the data structures are sufficiently